 The underlying structure and morphology of the materials is preserved through a wide range of thermal processing steps, eliminating the need for long and repeated firings and indicative of a robust and more durable material.
-The process produces materials with stable phase composition and high porosity, but which is configurable to meet a variety of energy density requirements.
+The process produces materials that are highly crystalline (high phase purity) which is critical for the storage and retrieval of lithium ions and for the performance metrics of other applications.